iotc-secretariat/iotc-reference-forms/RMDs/ros/rosFormRevisions.md

 | E-SET-CATCH-SPECIMENS | **NA** | SPECIES | NA | to add to the table `ros_ll.specimens` - currently present `ros_ll.catch_details` |
 | E-SET-TAG_DETAILS     | TAG_X_NUMBER | TAG_X_ID | | |

+## Change | 2026-06-15

+Changed the description, code list, and URL of Hook types used in the sheet `E-SET-HOOKS` to extend the definition to both hooks and other terminal devices, so as to include trap lines (see code list [HOOK_AND_TERMINAL_DEVICES](https://data.iotc.org/reference/latest/domain/fisheries/#hookAndTerminalDevices))

 <!--
 ## Purse Seine Form